MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 be provided anymore, so the profile moves to a `declined` state if some issues are found.
 The `cancelPerformanceJob.cancellationDeniedReason` acts as a placeholder to provide a detailed description of what caused the problem.
-If validation is successful, `CancelPerformanceJob` moves to `accepted` state.
-When Cancel Performance Job process is finished, it moves to `completed` state.
-This causes `PerformanceJob` state to change to `cancelled`.
+If validation is successful, `CancelPerformanceJob` moves to the `accepted` state.
+When the Cancel Performance Job process is finished, it moves to the `completed` state.
+This causes the `PerformanceJob` state to change to `cancelled`.

-Description and mapping of the Cancel Performance Job States is the same as in table 10.
+Description and mapping of the Cancel Performance Job States are the same as in table 10.

 ## 6.13.
 Use Case 13: Retrieve Cancel Performance Monitoring Job List